2020 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2020 MA Telephone American Innovation Dollar Value

-The Citizens Coinage Advisory Committee reviewed fourteen Massachusetts design candidates in September 2019, selecting the rotary telephone dial that directly links Bell’s 1876 patent to infrastructure Massachusetts developed.
+The Citizens Coinage Advisory Committee reviewed fourteen Massachusetts design candidates in September 2019 before selecting the rotary telephone dial design, which directly links Bell’s 1876 patent to the infrastructure Massachusetts helped build.

 High-grade Philadelphia and Denver strikes typically trade between $125 and $637, reflecting condition scarcity at MS67–MS68 levels.
 Standard DCAM proofs occupy the $20–$70 range depending on grade.

-These trade below comparable DCAM pieces because their 50,000 mintage, while numerically limited, outpaces collector demand for specialty finishes in a series where design releases outpace base-building.
+These Reverse Proofs trade below comparable DCAM pieces because their 50,000 mintage — while numerically limited — still outpaces collector demand for specialty finishes in a series where new releases arrive every year through 2032.

 2020-S MA Telephone DCAM American Innovation Dollar Price/Grade Chart